qmk/qmk_firmware/docs/cli.md

 **Usage in Keyboard Directory**:

-Must be in keyboard directory with a default keymap, or supply one with `--keymap <keymap_name>`
+Must be in keyboard directory with a default keymap, or in keymap directory for keyboard, or supply one with `--keymap <keymap_name>`
 ```
 qmk compile
 ```